ecmwf/grib-check/README.md

 ```
 ## Usage

-To use GribCheck, you need to specify the convention you want to check.
+To use GribCheck, you need to specify the GRIB convention you want to check.
 The library currently supports the following conventions:

 - tigge : [The THORPEX Interactive Grand Global Ensemble (TIGGE)](https://confluence.ecmwf.int/display/TIGGE)